 Summary: Only for hardcore trekkers who are willing to put up with the elements for an authentic cultural experience and high altitude flowers.

-Popularity: This is the least popular period with only 5% of trekkers coming into the Annapurna Circuit Region during this period.
+Popularity: This is the least popular period among trekkers and it only sees 5% of the trekkers that come to Annapurna circuit annually.

-Natural Attractions: Even the alpine pastures at 5,000 meters are full of flowers by now, and the entire Annapurna Circuit Region takes up a green veneer that is absolutely amazing.
-The birds and smaller mammals are tending to their newborns, and while it is quieter than spring/summer, there are still a lot of birds around.
+Natural Attractions: Even the alpine pastures are full of flowers by now and the entire Annapurna Region takes up a green veneer that is absolutely amazing.
+The upper mustang region also gets the rainwater that will hopefully sustain their biodiversity for the year.
+The whole region takes on a green patina.

 Summary: This period is everyone’s darling.
 The rains have cleared the sky of dust, the monsoon is in the full retreat and mountain views are at their absolute best.

-Planning Tips:Get some extra layers but also carry a breathable jacket for the day.
-A good waterproof jacket will help you if the weather decides for rain.
-Other than that enjoy the views!!!
+Planning Tips:Get some extra layers but also carry breathebales for the day.
+A layer of waterproof may help you if the weather decides for rain.

 Summary: It is beautiful but the coldest weather time in the region.
 At night mostly the temperature could easily fall below the freezing points.